AceAkki/AceAkki/README.md

 ## 🔭 What I'm Working On

 - **ecomCart** - A robust e-commerce platform built with React and TypeScript.
-Using TanStack Query for efficient server-state management, caching, and seamless data fetching.
-And Zustand to sync fetched data and smoother operations.
+Using TanStack Query for efficient server-state management, caching, and seamless data fetching while utilizing Zustand to synchronize data and ensure fluid client-side operations.

 - **personalDashboard** - A custom React workspace.
 Implementing dynamic layouts and local storage persistence with Zustand to create a highly performant, personalized productivity suite.